janit/php-pm-docker-example/README.md

 for a separate web server (like Nginx or Apache).
 This would be inline with running Node.js or Golang apps in containers.

+More information in this article: [Running Symfony without a web server on Docker using PHP-PM](https://symfony.fi/entry/running-symfony-without-a-web-server-on-docker-using-php-pm)

 ## Installation

 Make sure you've got Docker installed and working as expected.